thin-edge/thin-edge.io/docs/src/start/software-management.md

 3. Optionally, you can define the device type filter when adding a new software.

-4. thin-edge.io ships a default plugin supporting `debian` packages from both `apt` repositories as well as remote locations.
+4. %%te%% ships a default plugin supporting `debian` packages from both `apt` repositories as well as remote locations.
     If you prefer to use packages from an `apt` repository, select the **Provide a file path** option and give an **empty space** (' ').

     <img